 The lower denomination banknotes in Nigeria are made of polymer plastic: 5 naira, 10 naira, 20 naira and 50 naira.
 The notes of 100, 200, 500 and 1000 naira are made of paper.

-The value of Naira banknotes is limited, meaning that for many purchases you'll hand out a big wad of banknotes.
 Many banknotes may be in a worn and circulated condition, often dirty.
 Wash your hands often.

 Coins in Nigeria

 Nigerian coins range from 50 kobo (0.50 naira) to 2 naira.
 The coins are typically made of various metals, including copper-plated steel, nickel-plated steel, and bi-metallic compositions.

 Nigerian coins feature various designs and symbols representing the country’s culture, history, and natural resources.
 These designs may include images of notable leaders, traditional motifs, and national emblems.